 Subject matter experts (or SMEs).
 Every business has them – the fountains of knowledge that are critical in helping you to create content.

-Whether it’s training courses, informational product guides or inspirational blogs, it’s likely you’ve had to work with an SME to fill in the gaps your knowledge.
-For eLearning designers and content creators in particular, it’s really important to build a strong relationship with the SMEs in your organisation.
+Whether it’s training courses, informational product guides or inspirational blogs, it’s likely you’ve had to work with an SME to fill in the gaps.
+For eLearning designers, in particular, it’s really important to build a strong relationship with the SMEs in your organisation.

-Not only are these the people with the nuggets of information you need, but they can also help you create better learning experiences and ensure the accuracy of your content.
+Not only do they have the nuggets of information you need, but they can also help you create better learning experiences and ensure the accuracy of your content.

 - So, who are the SMEs? – It may sound obvious, but one of the first things you need to do is find out who the key subject matter expert is.
 If you are new or working in a large organisation, it might not be obvious who the person you need to speak to is.
 But tracking them down and starting up the conversation is sure to pay off in the long run.

 - Get early buy-in – You need help.
 Not in general, but with creating your course.
-And the best way to do this is by striking up a relationship with the right people.
+And the best way to do this is to strike up a relationship with the right people.
 Getting to know your SMEs by understanding their role and their knowledge, as well as explaining your own role, can set your working relationship on the right path to success.

 - Explain the benefits – People are busy and sometimes it’s not easy to get people to agree to help you.
 Outlining the benefits of your course and how it will impact your organisation is a good place to start.
 SMEs may be more likely to help if they understand the overall benefit that this piece of content offer.